-Have you visited your local farmer’s market this week or picked up your weekly allotment at a CSA?
+Have you visited your local farmer’s market lately or picked up your weekly allotment at a CSA?
 If you are a locavore, like so many of us, you might be asking some pretty specific questions of your suppliers when you are vetting your food choices, such as:

 - Where was this food grown?
 How far is the farm from here?